OsamahGharad/OsamahGharad/README.md

 - ⚡ Fun fact: ...
 -->

-### Free Time.
+### Free Time 😄
-😄In my free time , I keep learning and expanding my skills and knowledge related to my major.
+In my free time , I keep learning and expanding my skills and knowledge related to my major.
-### What I look forward .
+### What I look forward  👯
 I always look forward to working for a dynamic, growth oriented company that foster personal and professional growth to pursue my goals while I support in achieving corporate goals and mission under menimal supervision.

-### 📫 How to reach me?
+###  How to reach me? 📫
 https://osamagharad-30985.netlify.app/